RulinShao/retrieval-scaling/build_pes2o_index.md

-# Instruction on Indexing and Serving PES2O Data
+# Instruction on Indexing and Searching Over PES2O Data

 ### Setup Environment (If you haven't)
 ```bash